basho/riak_crdt_cookbook/counters/README.md

 {"total":160}
 ```

 Fantastic!
-If you don't get the same total, check for partitions, or errors when you ran `./load_data.rb`.
+If you don't get the same total, check for partitions, or errors when you ran `bundle exec ./load_data.rb`.

 And now for our `max/2` function.
 The mapreduce query is specified in "mr_max.json".
 It looks almost exactly like
 what we specified in "mr_sum.json", only with a different reduce phase.